johnmcraig/TrelloClone/README.md

 # TrelloClone

-> A Kanban board using ASP.Net Core 2.1 and Materialize CSS
+> A Kanban board using ASP.Net Core and Materialize CSS

 ## Scope

-This project was created for the sole purpose of testing ASP.Net Core knowledge and pairing it with Materialize CSS framework.
-TrelloClone is a fan made project to familiarize CRUD functionality within the abilities of the developer.
+This project was created for the sole purpose of creating an MVVM version of a Kanban board similar to Trello using ASP.Net Core and pairing it with Materialize CSS framework.

 ### Function

 This web application allows the creation of new categories as main boards, which are displayed as a collection.
 Within each board are category columns that separate a list of processes represented as cards.

+Create your own boards however many you may like.
+Then add a few cards, which will then add three default columns named: "Todo, Doing, and Done".

+Move cards into their appropriate columns.
+This is achieved using jQuery and the Drag & Drop JavaScript library.

 ## Software Stack and Tools

 The application was built using the following:

 - ASP.Net Core 3.1
+- jQuery
 - SQL with Entity Framework Core as the ORM
 - Materialize CSS v1.0